esmith443/Rust-Player-Tracker/README.md

 - Verify the Steam ID is correct
 - Player might not exist in BattleMetrics database
 - Player might have never played on tracked servers

+#### "Found 0 servers in relationships"
+- This is normal behavior - the bot uses the `included` servers array for detection
+- Player's `relationships` object may be empty even when they're online
+- Bot automatically checks the `included` array for `"online": true` status

 ### Steam ID Format
 The bot requires **64-bit Steam IDs** (e.g., `76561198123456789`).
 You can convert other formats using: